Manish Pandey: International career

 Pandey made his One Day International (ODI) debut for India against Zimbabwe on 14 July 2015.
 He had a successful debut that included a 144-run partnership with Kedar Jadhav.
 Pandey joined Jadhav at the crease when India was struggling at 82 for the loss of 4 wickets and made his maiden half-century before being dismissed for 71 runs.
 He made his Twenty20 International debut for India on the same tour, on 17 July 2015.
-Pandey's breakout international innings, however, came six months later in Sydney.
+Pandey's break-out international innings, however, came six months later in Sydney.
 In January 2016, his unbeaten maiden ODI century helped India gun down Australia's 330 with two balls to spare and prevent a whitewash.
 He was selected in the ODI squad for the Australian tour in January 2016.
 In the final game at the Sydney Cricket Ground, he played a match-winning inning of 104*, helping India win its only match of the series.